-I am a current first year Ph.D. student and NSF fellow under Dr. Patricia C. Wright and Dr. A. Catherine Markham in the Interdepartmental Doctoral Program in Anthropological Sciences (IDPAS) at Stony Brook University.
+I am a current third year Ph.D. student and NSF fellow under Dr. Patricia C. Wright and Dr. A. Catherine Markham in the Interdepartmental Doctoral Program in Anthropological Sciences (IDPAS) at Stony Brook University.
 Originally from Houston, Texas, I received my B.A. in Anthropology and Plan II Honors at the University of Texas at Austin in 2013.

 I am a primate behavioral ecologist and conservationist invested in primate conservation, particularly as it relates to the interface between primate and human land use.
 This involves exploring, for example, fragmentation, edge effects, and matrix use of primates in anthropogenic landscapes.
 As primates and humans increasingly and inevitably come into closer contact, how will primates respond to the need for change, and how may we best mediate any potential primate-human conflict?
 These and related research questions are relevant not only for an understanding of primate adaptability but, most importantly, for their ability to place primates within their present context: anthropogenic environments.
 Many primate groups may no longer be viewed as living in pristine habitats, and an understanding of how human influence affects both primate behavior and sustainability is a necessity.

 I firmly believe conservation education and development lie at the helm of conservation efforts and am a forever-advocate of incorporating true conservation planning into any biological research project.
 I am interested in facilitating a love of nature across all ages and in developing culturally-relevant curricula and education programs in primate range countries.

 My interest in animals began before I knew what the words for animals were and a deep love of primates in particular was fostered soon afterward.